mizrab/unojoy-toggle-button-as-push-button/README.md

-Certainly!
-Here's the revised response with Markdown formatting:

 # Toggle Button Behavior in Arduino Uno

 When working with the Arduino Uno board, you may encounter an issue while using a toggle button to implement a simple car indicator or a switch in a flight simulator.